Imagine your company’s budget as a blockbuster film. Two main characters dominate the story:

 Meet Capital Expenditure (CAPEX)

-- Buying a new office building (hello, skyline view!)
+- Purchasing a new office building

-- Investing in that high-tech machinery that sounds like it belongs in a Marvel movie
+- Investing in high-tech machinery

 Say Hello to Operational Expenditure (OPEX)

-- Salaries (yes, including your salary… we see you!)
+- Salaries (yes, including yours!)

 - Marketing campaigns

-- Software subscriptions (because who actually buys software anymore?)
+- Software subscriptions

 Why Should You Care?